Eucomis bicolor Baker

 Bloom Time: Late summer

 Eucomis bicolor is a bulbous perennial with a basal rosette of wavy, up to 20 inches (50 cm) long leaves.
-It grows up to 2 feet (60 cm) in height.
+It grows up to 2 feet (60 cm) tall.
 In late summer, it produces a stout stem bearing racemes of pale green, purple margined flowers with a terminal rosette of pale green leafy bracts.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).